Impact

 • Exhibits an intimacy and familiarity with this friend that causes others to feel uncomfortable or embarrassed in their presence.
 (2)

 If so, Emotional Dependency (also called co-dependency) was/is likely taking place in this relationship.
 Emotional Dependency occurs when the ongoing presence and nurturing of another is believed to be necessary for personal security.
 This nurturing might take many forms (e.g., attentiveness, listening, admiration, counsel, affirmation, and time spent together).
-Emotionally dependent relationships are ingrown creating mutual stagnation and limiting personal growth.
+Emotionally dependent relationships are ingrown, creating mutual stagnation and limiting personal growth.
 A person in an emotionally dependent relationship can have a passing remark from one friend send the other into heights of ecstasy or the dungeons of despair.
-Healthy relationships are joyful and uplifting where emotionally dependent relationships produce bondage.
+Healthy relationships are joyful and uplifting, whereas emotionally dependent relationships produce bondage.
 (2)

-Anyone can fall into an emotionally dependent relationship with those coming from families with abuse (e.g., alcohol, drugs, physical, emotional) being especially vulnerable.
+Anyone can fall into an emotionally dependent relationship, with those coming from families with abuse (e.g., alcohol, drugs, physical, emotional) being especially vulnerable.
 Furthermore, the typical pairing is when one person who “appears” to have it all together teams up with one who needs the attention, protection, or strength the other offers.
 This pair appears to have one strong person and one weak person; however, the reality is they are both needy people.
-The strong appearing person typically has a very deep need to be needed.
-Ironically, the weaker appearing person typically controls the relationship.
+The strong-appearing person typically has a very deep need to be needed.
+Ironically, the weaker-appearing person typically controls the relationship.
 For example, a person “helping” a substance abuser ends up being controlled by the drinker’s mood swings and abusive behavior.
 Emotional dependency can occur between males, females, or males and females.
 (2) Emotional dependency can even occur between employers and employees.

 • Provoking insecurity – withholding approval, picking on the partner’s weak points, threatening to end the relationship.